Red House, Bexleyheath: Origins and construction: 1859–60

 Unique in its design, Red House was designed to an L-shaped plan, with two stories and a high-pitched roof made of red tile.
 The large hall, dining room, library, morning room, and kitchen were located on the ground floor, while on the first floor were situated the main living rooms, the drawing room, the studio, and the bedrooms.
 The servants' quarters were larger than in most contemporary buildings, reflecting the embryonic ideas regarding working class conditions which would lead Morris and Webb to become socialists in later life.
 Windows were positioned to suit the design of the rooms rather than to fit an external symmetry; thus a variety of different window types are present, including tall casements, hipped dormers, round-headed sash-windows, and bull's eye windows.
 The house lacked any applied ornamentation, with its decorative features instead serving constructional purposes, such as the arches over the windows, and the louvre in the open roof over the staircase.
 According to Morris' biographer J.W.
 Mackail, the external design of the house was "plain almost to severity, and depended for its effect on its solidity and fine proportion."
 This was somewhat radical at the time, as most contemporary buildings were heavily furnished with ornamentation.
-Rosseti termed it "a real wonder of the age ... which baffles all description", while Morris biographer Fiona MacCarthy described it as "the ultimate Pre-Raphaelite building".
+Rossetti termed it "a real wonder of the age ... which baffles all description", while Morris biographer Fiona MacCarthy described it as "the ultimate Pre-Raphaelite building".